Mohanad-eng/Ros2_Action_Server/README.md

 >result → sent to the client after the goal is finished.

 > after we compute the distance and the angle we rotate the turtle to the goal

-> and then we publish velocity to the turtle to move
+> and then we publish velocity to the turtle to move to the goal.

 > then we send feedback and use publish_feedback() to publish the feedback to the client.

 > and use time.sleep() to decrease the rate of sending feedback and make the turtle move.

+> and this loop are running until the distance between the turtle and the goal reach a very small number we assume here that the turtle reached the goal, and at this point the server sends a result response to the client saying that it reached the goal.

-> if we reach the distance we stop the turtle and put the x,y,theta we reached and send it at the result and make the goal_handle.succed(), and then return result to the client.
+> after we reach the goal  we stop the turtle and we give the result parameters the final_x,final_y,final_theta that are inside the .action file and send it at the result to client and Calls goal_handle.succeed() to mark the goal as successful, and then return result to the client.
 ---
 * then go to the setup.py and Add the Entery points inside the Entery point
 ```